 Affinity Designer from Serif is a definite Adobe competitor, and I think contains enough features that any designer would be happy with, Adobe have seriously misjudged their market in my opinion as they have discarded Fireworks which was an amazing design app that "needed a little work" as well adding way too many features to Photoshop making it clunky and sluggish at best.
 Serif have made a fast and friendly app that works well, I have been using it way more than Adobe products in the first few months after it was released and can honestly say; it works for me.

-corel.com - Unfortunately only Windows but I have been a big fan of Corel for many years
+corel.com - Originally only for Windows but now available for Mac users as well, I have been a big fan of Corel for many years

 panic.com - For the coders (after all I am a coder and a designer!
 Yes we do exist)